Ukrainian energy crisis

 A Ukrainian firefighter extinguishing a fire at the Trypilska thermal power plant in Kyiv Oblast following a Russian missile attack on 11 April 2024.

-In 2024, energy in Ukraine faced an infrastructure crisis unprecedented in its national history as a result of sustained Russian military attacks on its power generation facilities and transmission networks, in addition to disconnection from the Russian and Belarusian energy grid.
+During the Russo-Ukrainian war winter attacks on district heating and electricity in Ukraine caused crises for energy in Ukraine.

 The situation created significant challenges during the 2024 winter season, with the country's generating capacity severely compromised and facing widespread blackouts, leading to difficulties in heating Ukrainian households as well as further economic challenges to the nation.
 The crisis was referred to by energy and geopolitical experts as one of the most severe disruptions to a national power system in recent history.

+In 2026 Russia attempted to fragment the electricity grid to disrupt military supply and maintenance.